gondaimgano/CatSecurityMultiModule/README.md

 # CatSecurityMultiModule
 Last Project for the Udacity Java Nanodegree

-Please make sure to `mvn clean package` then `java -jar app-xxx.jar` to run
+Please make sure to `mvn clean package` then go into the `app` module and navigate into the `target` folder and run the  `java -jar app-xxx.jar` to run